Tuchel 'sad' about Cavani situation at PSG

-Paris Saint-Germain manager Thomas Tuchel said he is saddened by Edinson Cavani's situation as the out-of-favour forward struggles for game time.
+Paris Saint-Germain head coach Thomas Tuchel said he is saddened by Edinson Cavani's situation as the out-of-favour forward struggles for game time.

-Cavani – out of contract at the end of the season – came off the bench in PSG's 2-0 Ligue 1 victory against Nantes.
+Cavani – out of contract at the end of the season – came off the bench in PSG's 2-0 Ligue 1 victory against Nantes on Wednesday.

-The 32 year-old, who has been linked to MLS club LA Galaxy, David Beckham's Inter Miami, Serie A champion Juventus and LaLiga side Atletico Madrid, was an 87th-minute substitute in Paris midweek.
+The 32-year-old, who has been linked to MLS outfit LA Galaxy, David Beckham's Inter Miami, Serie A champions Juventus and LaLiga side Atletico Madrid, was an 87th-minute substitute in Paris midweek.

 "We played a lot of games with three strikers including one number nine.
 Cavani was injured at the beginning of the season, it's not his fault.
 Mauro [Icardi] played very well during that period, he scored a lot.